wplib/wplib-box/README.md

 2. The **Fastest Box to** `vagrant up`
 3. The **Least Problematic Box in Day-to-Day Usage**; especially when re-provisioning, which you rarely need to do with WPLib Box.

-And one more goal is that our box will support **PhpStorm+XDEBUG debugging** with the least effort required on your part.
+And one more goal we achieved is that our box support **PhpStorm+XDEBUG debugging** with the least effort required on your part.

 We think that once you try WPLib Box you will agree that we have succeeded.
 Want to know [**how**](#how) we did it?